MGM Resorts International: BetMGM

-On November 8, 2021, BetMGM, along with 8 other sports gaming operators, were awarded sports betting licenses by the New York State Gaming Commission.
-New York will be the largest sports gaming market in the United States when operators launch their applications in 2022.
-Additionally, on the same day, BetMGM agreed to a multi-year marketing partnership with Madison Square Garden Sports and will become an official sports gaming sponsor for both the New York Knicks of the NBA and New York Rangers of the NHL.
+In November 2021, BetMGM, along with 8 other sports gambling operators, were awarded sports betting licenses by the New York State Gaming Commission.
+New York will be the largest sports gambling market in the United States when operators launch their applications in 2022.
+Additionally, on the same day, BetMGM agreed to a multi-year marketing partnership with Madison Square Garden Sports and will become an official sports gambling sponsor for both the New York Knicks of the NBA and New York Rangers of the NHL.

+In 2021, BetMGM became a sponsor for the NASCAR Cup Series team Richard Childress Racing, serving as the main sponsor for the No.8 car of Kyle Busch for select races.
+In 2024, BetMGM and RCR announced that they had renewed their agreement.
+Also in 2024, BetMGM became the title sponsor of the NASCAR Xfinity Series spring race at Charlotte Motor Speedway.

-On September 14, 2022, BetMGM entered into a naming rights agreement with NJ Transit to becoming the naming sponsor of the Meadowlands Rail Line for $3 million over the next 3 years.
+In September 2022, BetMGM entered into a naming rights agreement with NJ Transit to becoming the naming sponsor of the Meadowlands Rail Line for $3 million over the next 3 years.
 The rail line is a special event shuttle train that offers rail service to and from MetLife Stadium only during New York Giants and New York Jets home football games, as well as major concerts and other sporting events.

+In January 2024, it was announced that BetMGM would become the new title sponsor of the PDC Premier League Darts for the 2024 season.

+In January 2024, BetMGM became a partner for X (formerly Twitter), this partnership would bring gambling features to the platform.

+In July 2024, BetMGM announced they were partnering with English Premier League football club Tottenham Hotspur to become the sponsor for their training kit starting with the 2024-25 season.